 National Organic and Sustainable Agriculture History Collection

-The Ceres Trust is supporting the Organic and Sustainable Agriculture History Collections Project, to be archived and permanently maintained by the Wisconsin Historical Society (WHS) in Madison, Wisconsin.
-WHS is approaching more than 100 organizations, institutions and individuals interested in donating personal papers and organizational records that document the growth and significance of the organic and sustainable agriculture movements in the United States.
-Roger Blobaum, an advocate for organic and sustainable agriculture since the early 1970s, will identify key individuals and organizations as a starting point and these will be the initial collecting focus.
+Ceres Trust supported the creation of the Organic and Sustainable Agriculture History Collections Project, archived and permanently maintained by the Wisconsin Historical Society (WHS) in Madison, Wisconsin.
+WHS is working with more than 100 organizations, institutions and individuals interested in donating personal papers and organizational records that document the growth and significance of the organic and sustainable agriculture movements in the United States.
+Roger Blobaum, an advocate for organic and sustainable agriculture since the early 1970s, identified key individuals and organizations as a starting point and has led the development of the collection.
 Materials of interest may include paper records, photographs, audio-visual materials and electronic files.
-The actual selection, acquisition, accessioning, access and on-going preservation of the identified organic and sustainable agriculture collections will be the responsibility of Wisconsin Historical Society Library-Archives personnel using recognized professional practices and society policies and procedures.

-Eventually these archived collections will be easily accessible to historians, researchers, students and the public.
+These archived collections are accessible to historians, researchers, students and the public.